ctrlaltdan/ctrlaltdan.github.io/_posts/2017-12-01-entity-framework-core-range-query-extension.md

 title: Entity Framework Core range query extension
 ---

-So earlier in the week I was looking at refactoring some older code in our system which added a whole lot of range queries using Entity Framework.
+Earlier this the week I was refactoring some search logic in our system which added a whole heap of range queries using *Entity Framework*.

 In short, the code looked like

 {% highlight csharp %}
 switch(searchOperator)
 {
+    case "==":
+        query = query.Where(x => x.Property == foo);
+        break;
     case ">=":
         query = query.Where(x => x.Property >= foo);
         break;
+    case "<=":
-    case " x.Property <= foo);
+        query = query.Where(x => x.Property <= foo);
         break;
-    // ... cont
 }
 {% endhighlight %}

-You can imagine the above code repeated 5 or 6 times for various dates and values causing a rather bloated class with lots of repeated similar logic.
+You can imagine the above code repeated 5 or 6 times for various dates and values caused a rather bloated class with lots of similar core search logic.
+Code duplication like this is not ideal and I find it can be fairly fragile.

-Not ideal and after a bit of searching there isn’t much guidance for how to maintain common logic like this.
+After a bit of searching I didn't find much guidance for common search logic like this so I decided to hand crank my own!

-After some trial and error I managed to come up with an extension method to encapsulate the repeated logic.

-Firstly I wrapped each property in a generic object.
+To start with I created a generic object which encapsulates the property, it's search value and it's search operator.
+The search criteria model I pass to my repository now has a richer set of properties for searching.

+This has also eliminated the repeated use of properties such as `nValue` and `nSearchOperator`.

 {% highlight csharp %}
+public class SearchCriteria
+{
+    public Guid BorrowingParty { get; set; }
+    public RangeSearch Created { get; set; } public RangeSearch LoanValue { get; set; }
+}

+public enum SearchOperator
+{
+    EqualTo,
+    GreaterThanOrEqualTo,
+    LessThanOrEqualTo
+}

 public class RangeSearch
 {
     public SearchOperator?
 SearchOperator { get; }